Bo Molenda: Chicago Hornets

-Menlo College
+Menlo

-In March 1950, Molenda was hired as the athletic director and head football coach at Menlo College in Menlo Park, California.
+In March 1950, Molenda was hired as the athletic director and head football coach at Menlo College in Atherton, California.
 He remained at Menlo for nearly 20 years, retiring in 1969.
 Molenda's Menlo College team's won seven championships, but went into a winless streak in 1966 that lasted until 1968.
 Molenda won national attention when he noticed a soccer player go into convulsions after being knocked unconscious in a collision with another player.
 Molenda was credited with saving the unconscious player's life after he pried the player's mouth open with his pipe and pulled his tongue clear of his windpipe.
 During Molenda's final game as a coach was a November 1969, after which Molenda told a reporter: "I've played on nine championship teams during my career, and last Saturday was a helluva way to end it all.
 We lost 70-6."
 He was inducted into the Menlo College of Atherton Hall of Fame in 1999.